 Anyone using the public access computers is expected to behave in an appropriate manner.
 Inappropriate behavior includes, but is not limited to: rowdiness, excessive noise, and talking on cell phones.

-The cost for all pages printed from public access computers is 10 cents, even if you provide your own paper.
+The cost for all pages printed from public access computers is 10 cents per page, even if you provide your own paper.
 You must pay for all pages printed.
 Library staff do not have any control as to the content of printed pages.
 Please pay at the circulation desk.
 No printer access is provided on the wi-fi network.

 No more than 2 people may be at any public access computer at one time.

-Library staff members offer assistance with basic computer and internet procedures as time permits but do not provide in-depth support for computer usage or technical issues.
+Library staff members offer assistance with basic computer and internet procedures when possible but do not provide in-depth support for computer usage or technical issues.

 Patrons may use their own laptops or other devices to use the library’s wi-fi network.
 The library does not provide technical assistance in configuring a patron’s device for wireless Internet.
 Electric outlets are available if needed.
 Please do not block walkways with cords.